 PH= PK – log 1/10 = PK + (-1)

-If the equation is evaluate at several ratio of [A-] / [HA] between the limits 103 and 10-3 and the calculated pH values plotted, the result obtained describes the titration curves for a weak acid.
+If the equation is evaluated at several ratios of [A-] / [HA] between the limits of 103 and 10-3 and the calculated pH values are plotted, the result obtained describes the titration curves for a weak acid.

 1. Calculating the ionized and unionized concentrations of chemicals

 For many chemical processes as well as biological systems like enzymes and proteins, knowing the pH of a solution is critical.
 By knowing the chemical moiety present in the solution, its pKa, and measuring the ratio of its ionized and unionized forms (using some other means), the Henderson Hasselbalch equation may be used to calculate the pH of a solution.

 2. Calculating pKa of a molecule using pH